deasterly/CPMT-1077/Practice_Lab_1-How_to_check_your_work.md

-# How to check your work
+# How to check your work for Dave's Practice Lab #1

-Try this:
+Try this and if you see different results figure what went wrong from your command history:

 <pre>
 openSUSE:~ # getent passwd | grep 150[0-9]
 prof_x:x:1500:1500:Charles Xavier:/home/prof_x:/bin/bash